kashishgoel9/Muti-modal-Creative-Story-Generation-from-Images-using-captioning/README.md

 ## 1. Dataset

-Different daatses are used for the two different tasks and the captioning model is tested on a separate dataset that it is trained on.
+Different daatses are used for the two different tasks and the captioning model is tested on a separate dataset than it is trained on.
 ### Image Captioning Datasets
 #### MS COCO:
 A large dataset with 328,000 images and 5 captions per image, used for training both the baseline (Neural) and CLIP Prefix models for image captioning.
 The Microsoft **C**ommon **O**bjects in **CO**ntext (MS COCO) dataset is a large-scale dataset generally used for scene understanding.